vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD04_LAB_MANUAL.md

   - If the **serviceType** parameter is of the type **LocationsController** , create an instance of the **LocationsController** class with the required repository.

   >**Note:** The BlueYonderResolver class implements the IDependencyResolver interface.

-#### Task 3: Register the dependency resolver class with HttpConfiguration

-1. Open the **WebApiConfig.cs** file, located under the **App\_Start** folder in the **BlueYonder.Companion.Host** project, and set  **BlueYonderResolver** as the new dependency resolver.

-   - Use the **DependencyResolver** property of the **config** object to set the dependency resolver.

-2. Test the application and the **DependencyResolver** injection:

-   a.
-Open the **LocationsController** class from the **BlueYonder.Companion.Controllers** project, and place a breakpoint in the constructor.
-   b.
-Run the **BlueYonder.Companion.Host** project in debug mode.
-   c.
-Navigate to the address http://localhost:9239/Locations.
-   d.
-Return to Visual Studio 2012 and verify that the code breaks on the breakpoint and that the constructor parameter is initialized (not null).

-3. Open the **LocationControllerTest** test class from the **BlueYonder.Companion.Controllers.Tests** project, and examine the code in the **Initialize** method.
-The test initialization process uses the **StubILocationRepository** type,which was auto-generated with the **Fakes** framework.
-This stub repository mimics the real location repository.
-You use the fake repository to test the code, instead of using the real repository, which requires using a database for the test.
-When running unit tests, you should use fake objects to replace external components, in order to reduce the complexity of creating and executing the test.

-  >**Note:** For additional information about Fakes, see: [http://go.microsoft.com/fwlink/?LinkID=298770&amp;clcid=0x409](http://go.microsoft.com/fwlink/?LinkID=298770&amp;clcid=0x409)

-4. Test the application by using the **Fakes** mock framework and running the test project.

-   - On the **Test** menu, point to **Run** , and the click **All Tests**.

->**Results**: You will be able to inject data repositories to the controllers instead of creating them explicitly inside the controllers.
-This will decouple the controllers from the implementation of the repositories.

 ### Exercise 2: Applying Validation Rules in the Booking Service